rana/pro/sys/lng/README.md

 # `lng` - Language Processing Component

 ## Overview
-A sophisticated language processing system implemented in Go, featuring lexical analysis, parsing, and compilation capabilities for multiple domain-specific languages (DSLs).
+A sophisticated language processing system implemented in Go, featuring lexical analysis, parsing, and compilation capabilities for a domain-specific language (DSL).
 This component is part of a larger algorithmic trading engine and handles configuration, JSON processing, and a custom programming language.

 ## Key Features